What is vaginal prolapse?

 If vaginal prolapse has occurred, but hasn’t been serious enough to cause any symptoms, it may be picked up by chance during another internal examination, like a cervical screening.

 If your doctor suspects a vaginal prolapse, he will need to perform an internal pelvic examination, which is done in a similar way to a smear test.
+Sometimes, additional tests such as an MRI are used to help define the areas and severity of your prolapse.

 What are the causes of vaginal prolapse?

-A group of muscles and tissues known as the pelvic floor sits above the vagina and supports the organs in the abdomen such as the bladder and the colon.
+A group of muscles and tissues known as the pelvic floor sits above the vagina and supports the organs in the abdomen such as the bladder and bowel.
 Pelvic organ prolapse occurs when the pelvic floor weakens and can no longer hold up these organs.
 This weakening may be caused by:

 - Pregnancy and childbirth – particularly if the baby was big, after a long and/or difficult birth or after a multiple birth